What Is Tuberculosis?

 Tuberculosis is diagnosed with the following tests:

-- The patient receives a shot in the arm that contains tiny pieces of dead TB bacteria
+- Consists of a shot in the arm containing tiny pieces of dead TB bacteria

-- Two to three days later, the spot where the shot was given is examined to see if there is a skin reaction (redness or swelling) and the extent of the reaction
+Two to three days later, the spot where the shot was administered is examined to see for evidence of a skin reaction (redness or swelling) and the extent of the reaction

 - Skin tests are usually positive within 4 to 10 weeks after exposure